 Have you tried apple cider vinegar for your cat?
 We would love to hear about your remedy!
 Read on to see how many of our readers have used apple cider vinegar for their cats.

-Watch Earth Clinic’s video demonstrating how to apply a topical solution to your cat or dog.
+Watch Earth Clinic’s popular video demonstrating how to apply a topical solution to your cat or dog.
 It’s gentle and your cat will love you for it!